TIY-Austin-Front-End-Engineering/Curriculum/day-1/README.md

 }
 ```

+The CSS above tells the browser that any element with a class of `centered` should have a `background-color` of `blue`.
+The selector is `.centered` (meaning: select all elements with a class of centered).
+The property is `background-color`.
+The value of the property is `blue`.

 # Resources
 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)